Last updated: December 27, 2023

 Right to deletion

-If you are a California resident, you have the right to request that we delete personal information that we collected from you, subject to certain exceptions.
-If you are a Virginia, Colorado, or Connecticut resident, you have the right to request that we delete personal information that we collect about you, subject to certain exceptions.
-If you are a California, Virginia, Colorado, or Connecticut resident, you may submit a “request to delete” by visiting our Deletion Request page.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you have the right to request that we delete personal information that we collect about you, subject to certain exceptions.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you may submit a “request to delete” by visiting our Deletion Request page.

 Right to opt-out of the sale or sharing of your personal information